Since abrogation of Article 370, Pakistan violated ceasefire over 300 times

 The Army also said that it had found some abandoned boats at Sir Creek.

 Lt Gen S K Saini said that they had inputs that there may be a terror attack in the southern part of India.
-Some abandoned boats have been recovered from Sir Creek.
 We are taking measures to ensure that the designs of these elements and terrorists are stalled, Lt Gen Saini, General Officer Commanding in Chief, Army, Southern Command said.

 J&K: Pakistan violates ceasefire in Nowshera sector of Rajouri district

-"We have got many inputs that there may be a terrorist attack in southern part of India and the peninsular India," he said.
+"We have got many inputs that there may be a terrorist attack in the southern part of India and peninsular India," he said.

 The Army has undertaken measures for capacity building and capability development in the Sir Creek area, keeping in mind the enhanced threat perception, he said.